-Exchange-Traded Funds (ETFs) work pretty much like Mutual Funds and have a pool of equity from a large number of investors.
+Exchange-Traded Funds (ETFs) work like Mutual Funds and have a pool of equity from a large number of investors.
 They track indices like Nifty 50 or BSE Sensex or thematic sectors like green energy or rural development and are traded on the stock exchange.

 Index Funds are passively managed mutual funds (or even ETFs in some cases) that are built to replicate the performance of the indices they track.
 Passive management translates to a low involvement of the fund managers in choosing which stocks to include in the fund’s asset allocation mix.